THIS JUST IN.

 The Diana story started as a mental picture of a man and a woman standing by a car on the shoulder of a deserted highway.
 I was tackling my first assignment in a writing class at the Union County College in Cranford, New Jersey.
 Somehow I knew the man wanted to kill the woman.
 I decided that he was a police officer and she a prostitute, and that I wanted her to be the sympathetic character.
 In finding a plausible motive for the cop, I decided to make that character a woman also, and a victim of sexual jealousy.
 The story turned out well, but I realized that it read more like the first chapter of a larger work.

 That insight set my course for the next ten years.
-The results include three Diana novels.
+The results include six Diana novels.
 All are currently unpublished, but the first in the series is due out soon from the ebook publisher Untreed Reads.
 Their titles are:

 The Homicide Sisters

 I foresee at least two more books in the series.

-Forty short stories from the Diana universe have appeared in print and online publications.
+Seventy short stories from the Diana universe have appeared in print and online publications.
 One story, called Bismarck Rules, is included in the anthology The Best American Mystery Stories 2010, edited by Lee Child and Otto Penzler.
 More recently, supporting characters from the novel Tentacles, in which Diana travels to the Big Island of Hawaii with a dangerous client, have been carrying some stories of their own.